Confidence

 One foundation of confidence is developing a sense of our core self — beneath the conditioning of who we think we should be, or need to be.

-When we feel more at ease with ourselves.
-When we discover our freedom to be.
 We might find we’re more creative, more outspoken, or more resilient than we realised.

 Capabilities

-It’s not that we don’t react — we react less.
+It’s not that we don’t react impulsively — we react less.
 In time, we catch ourselves before we spiral.

 “There are no fearless people.
 But there are people who fear less.”